mandryskowski/game-engine-engine/README.md

 - Some utility classes for future development

 **TODO:**
-1. PBR Shading (with light probe generation for IBL)
-2. Skeletal animation system
-3. .ogg loading
+1. .ogg loading
+2. Fix calculating the velocity buffer by taking bone matrices from previous frame into account (applies to animated models).
+SMAA T2x is shaky because of this.
-4. Possibly add about some audio engine that is usable and affordable
+3. Possibly add about some audio engine that is usable and affordable

 #### Made possible thanks to